Meet The Real Mary Ingalls – And See How She Differed From The Character On The Little House TV Series

 According to the official Little House on the Prairie website, Mary’s “blindness greatly impacted the whole family.”
 Her parents began saving money to give Mary the specialized education she needed.

-Mary was eventually able to attend the Iowa School for the Blind in 1881.
+Mary eventually attended the Iowa School for the Blind in 1881.
 The school did wonders for Mary’s self-confidence, and she graduated in 1889.

 Following graduation, Mary moved back in with her parents in De Smet, South Dakota.
 Charles died in 1902, followed by Caroline in 1924.